The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Travel between Cologne, Germany and Brussels, Belgium by train is: Partially open.
+Travel between Cologne, Germany and Brussels, Belgium by train is: Unrestricted.

 Conditions of entry:

-The information above was last checked on 12/7/21.
-Remember to review the latest COVID-19 travel safety regulations for your train between Cologne and Brussels as this information can change.
+The information above was last checked on 9/12/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Brussels from Cologne before traveling.

-Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of Belgium
+Entry into Germany is allowed for: Entry is unrestricted for citizens and permanent residents of Belgium

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 12/8/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Cologne from Brussels here.
+Last checked on 9/30/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Cologne from Brussels.